Creating and Running a ThinkPHP 8 Project in ServBay

 Install Memcached Extension

-The Memcached extension is pre-installed with ServBay’s PHP package.
-Simply ensure the Memcached service is started via the "Packages" tab in the ServBay control panel.
+ServBay’s PHP package comes with Memcached extension pre-installed.
+Just make sure the Memcached service is started via the “Packages” tab in the ServBay control panel.

 config/cache.php